-If you entered as a first-year student, your eligibility for assistance from the university is normally limited to your first 8 academic semesters (4 years) at IIT, or 10 academic semesters (5 years) for students in the College of Architecture.
-This includes academic course work completed at another institution during a regular academic year, regardless of whether or not you received financial aid while attending that institution.
+If you entered as a first-year student, your eligibility for assistance from the university is normally limited to your first eight academic semesters (four years) at IIT, or 10 academic semesters (five years) for students in the College of Architecture.
+This includes academic coursework completed at another institution during a regular academic year, regardless of whether or not you received financial aid while attending that institution.

 Semesters of assistance for a transfer student are determined after a review of the student's previous college enrollment.